What is podoconiosis?

 - Long-term exposure occurs in rural communities where genetically susceptible individuals are most likely to be exposed in the home and through their occupation.

-- Symptom onset begins ten to twenty years of constant exposure with a progressive increase in prevalence up to sixty years .
+- Symptom onset begins in the first 10–20 years of constant exposure, with a progressive increase in prevalence being seen up to 60 years of age .

 What causes podoconiosis?

-Podoconiosis is a genetically determined abnormal inflammatory reaction to mineral particles in red clay soils derived from volcanic deposits.
-The suggested pathogenesis is:
+Podoconiosis is a genetically determined abnormal inflammatory reaction to mineral particles derived from volcanic deposits in red clay soils.
+The suggested pathogenesis is :

 - Absorption of soil particles through fissures in the sole of the foot